Longtail-AI-Foundation/sign-detect/README.md

 # Sign-Detect

 Code for detecting and tracking Hand Signers (Indian Sign Language) in News Video.
-Please see [todo](www.abc.com] for more details
+Please see [this post](https://vrroom.github.io/blog/2024/08/11/sign-detection.html) for more details

 ## Installation